-20. Controlling party
+22. Controlling party

-Urban Splash Holdings Limited, a company incorporated in England, was the ultimate parent company as at 30 September 2018.
-Subsequent to the year-end, a newly incorporated ultimate parent company (Urban Splash Newco 1 Limited) acquired 100% of the share capital of Urban Splash Holdings Limited via a share for share exchange.
+Urban Splash Group Holdings Limited (formerly Urban Splash Newco One Limited), a company incorporated in England, is the ultimate parent company as at 30 September 2019.
+During the year it acquired 100% of the share capital of Urban Splash Holdings Limited via a share for share exchange.
 The directors still continue to regard T.P.R.
 Bloxham M.B.E. as the ultimate controlling party.

-Urban Splash Holdings Limited is the parent company of the largest and smallest group of which the company is a member and for which financial statements are drawn up.
+Urban Splash Group Holdings Limited (formerly Urban Splash Newco One Limited) is the parent company of the largest and smallest group of which the company is a member and for which financial statements are drawn up.
 Copies of the financial statements are available from Timber Wharf, 16-22 Worsley Street, Castlefield, Manchester, M15 4LD.